software-students-spring2025/1-specification-exercise-the-ballers/README.md

 6. As a professional cyclist, I want to be able to find restaurants in remote places so that I can bike to remote areas and have access to food.
 7. As someone who struggles with decision paralysis, I want to be able to decide what restaurant to go to with my friends every weekend.
 8. As someone with dietary restrictions, I want access to restaurants that offer gluten-free meals so that I won't have to worry about my restrictions.
-9. As an extreme antiscoial NEET, I want an app that finds restaurnats with the least amount of traffic as possible so I can avoid human interaction.
+9. As an extremely antiscoial NEET, I want an app that finds restaurnats with the least amount of traffic as possible so I can avoid human interaction.
 10. As a student with an open campus, I only have 45 minutes to find a decent spot to eat.
 I want an app that recommends me something decent quickly without much input on my end.

 ## Activity Diagrams